Non-Hermitian topology in rock-paper-scissors games

-Our results not only provide novel platforms but also open new avenues of the evolutionary game theory.
-Here, we mention several future directions.
+Our results pose several future directions which we discuss below.
 The experimental observation is one of the central issues.
-In particular, our results provide a first step toward the observation of the non-Hermitian topology beyond natural science because the game theory describes a wide variety of systems from biological systems~\cite{Kirkup_RPSbac_Nat04,Sinervo_RPSLizard_Nature96} to human societies~\cite{Rosas_Social_JTB10,Wang_SocSci_PRE13,Perc_Game_PhysRep17}.
+In particular, our results provide a first step toward the observation of the non-Hermitian topology beyond natural science because the game theory describes a wide variety of systems from biological systems~\cite{Kirkup_RPSbac_Nat04,Sinervo_RPSLizard_Nature96} to human societies~\cite{Rosas_Social_JTB10,Szolnoki_PRL12,Szolnoki_PRX13,Wang_SocSci_PRE13,Perc_Game_PhysRep17}; for instance, dynamics of human cooperation has been discussed in Refs.~\onlinecite{Szolnoki_PRL12,Szolnoki_PRX13}.
 The experimental observation in such a system is considered to be a significant step to the application of topological phenomena beyond natural science.
-In addition, as is the case of equatorial wave~\cite{Delplace_topoEq_Science17}, our result may provide a novel perspective of well-known phenomena for biological systems such as bacteria~\cite{Kirkup_RPSbac_Nat04} and side-blotched lizards~\cite{Sinervo_RPSLizard_Nature96}.
+In addition, as is the case of equatorial wave~\cite{Delplace_topoEq_Science17}, our result may provide a novel perspective of well-known phenomena for biological systems such as bacteria~\cite{Kirkup_RPSbac_Nat04} and side-blotched lizards~\cite{Sinervo_RPSLizard_Nature96}; dynamics of such systems may be understood in terms of exceptional points.
 We also note that the topological classification for systems described by the game theory is also a crucial issue to be addressed. \\ \\

 {\bf Methods} \\

 {\bf Derivation of the linearized replicator equation.} Here, we derive Eq.~(\ref{eq: linear Rep eq}).
 We start with noting Eq.~(\ref{eq: sum Aij=0}) results in the relations $A\bm{c}=0$ and $\bm{c}^TA=0$ which mean that $\bm{c}=(1,1,1,\ldots,1)^T/N_0$ is a fixed point.
 By making use of the above relations we have